 If you would like to try and first hand experience I encourage you to take up one course now (MOOC or business, you choose).
 At the time I am writing this, I am offering a course for free (it will have a fee soon) on 5 principles for persuasive presentations*.
 This could be a great opportunity for you to see for yourself what do you get out of it (it’s around 30 minutes video lectures).
 Whatever you do I believe it’s an exciting time ripe with learning opportunities and the online is giving us more chances to develop ourselves and our skills.
 It’s up to us to put the effort and the passion to benefit from them.

-*the course is now for a fee but if you follow that link it should be free thanks to a coupon
+*the course is now for a fee, like my other online courses, but if you follow that link it should be free thanks to a coupon